 - Professional development and education of our GME community on cultural and structural competence;

 - Patient care that demonstrates a commitment to our diverse communities with focused efforts in research, quality improvement, and institutional population health initiatives;

 - Commitment to leadership in diversity, equity, and inclusion through program development.

 - We strive to foster a safe and supportive environment in graduate medical education.

-The mission of the Health Equity Track is to train and prepare the next generation of clinicians committed to caring for disadvantaged and vulnerable populations, and to promote health equity for all.
-To accomplish this, we focus on a curriculum centralized around developing knowledge, attitudes, and skill-sets needed to address these health inequities in the clinical setting and promote DEI-informed care and leadership.
-Ultimately, we hope that all participants will develop the skills and experience necessary to become experts on medical and social conditions common to our vulnerable populations.
+The mission of our Health Equity Track is to train and prepare the next generation of clinicians committed to caring for disadvantaged and vulnerable populations, and to promote health equity for all.
+To accomplish this, we focus on developing knowledge, attitudes, and skill sets needed to address these health inequities in the clinical setting, informed by the communities we serve.

-By the end of this track, residents will be leaders within our Internal Medicine Program in promoting care consistent with Task Force recommendations, and be able to:
+By the end of this track, residents will be leaders within our Internal Medicine Program in promoting care consistent with Society of General Internal Medicine Task Force recommendations, and be able to: